zanachka/curl-impersonate-lexiforest/tests/README.md

 ## What's missing
 The following tests are still missing:

-- [ ] Test that `curl-impersonate` sends the same HTTP/2 SETTINGS as the browser.
+- [x] Test that `curl-impersonate` sends the same HTTP/2 SETTINGS as the browser.
-- [ ] Capture traffic automatically from different browsers
 - [x] Update safari versions, double `rsa_pss_rsae_sha384`